 The Pedernal Valley is located southwest of the San Juan province, 56 miles from the San Juan City.
-The valley was formed by the tectonic movement with the separation of the Pedernal hill from the valley.
-The region has extremely high altitudes, ranging from 4,100 to 4,900 feet, and is bordered by the Argentine “Cordillera Oriental” mountain range and the Andes.
+Multiple mountain ranges have brought various soil types up to the surface, presenting a diverse treasure trove in the region, particularly limestone.
+The region has extremely high altitudes, with an average 4,600ft a.s.l. and is bordered by the Argentine “Cordillera Oriental” mountain range and the Andes.

 The cool, desert climate and high altitudes result in hugely varied temperature ranges, ensuring thicker skin development on the grapes and prolonging their ripening period.
 These conditions result in wines with more intense color, expressive aromas and flavors, good tannic structure, and high natural acidity.

 This wine is sourced from different blocks of the estate and represents the most classic Malbec from the Pedernal.WINEMAKING & AGEING